 Sebaceous filaments vs. blackheads

-You can tell the difference between blackheads and sebaceous filaments by examining the appearance and texture of the small dots on your skin.
+You can tell the difference between them by examining the appearance and texture of the small dots on your skin.
 Instead of being very dark, visible sebaceous filaments are only slightly discolored – usually grey or yellow.
 Unlike their blackhead lookalikes, they won’t protrude from your face or leave bumps, and are instead very smooth.

 How to treat sebaceous filaments

-Sebaceous filaments are both natural and necessary for the normal oil production of our pores.
+They are both natural and necessary for the normal oil production of our pores.
 They cannot be completely removed and can only be temporarily extracted.
 Although it’s possible, like blackheads, to attempt to remove them visibly, they will simply reappear in the next 30 days.
-The best method, then, is to prevent the over-production of oil that leads to visible sebaceous filaments.
+The best method, then, is to prevent the over-production of oil in the first place.

 Regulating sebum production on the face can prevent visible sebaceous filaments from popping up on your complexion.
 Tea tree oil and rosemary leaf extract are natural solutions to excess oil production and contain anti-inflammatory properties to work with the lipid barrier and not against it.
-Try our Detox Serum for a non-irritating solution to pesky sebaceous filaments.
+Try our Detox Serum for a non-irritating solution.